Hey Kids (Start Here)

 Volker looked down at his A-corder.
 An icon was flashing.

 “I can read it, asshole.
-I’m a little busy making sure nothing kills us.”
+I’m a little busy making sure nothing kills us?”

 Telford motioned Volker back against the wall.

 On Volker’s A-corder, four clustered dots appeared.
 Two were blue, two were green.
+One green dot was a little offset.
+The other three were clustered pretty tightly.

 Hmm.